"Nsem pii": Peace Council steps in to address Agyinasare-Nogokpo controversy

-Peace Council Meets with Nokokpo Chiefs and Elders to Address Controversy Between Agyinasare and Town
+Peace Council Meets with Nogokpo Chiefs and Elders to Address Controversy Between Agyinasare and Town

 - A delegation from the National Peace Council (NPC) has held a meeting with the chiefs and elders of the Somey Traditional Area